 - Run your fingers over the label to make sure it is smooth

 Log on to the NICB website, and navigate to the ‘Search VINCheck’ page.
 Enter the VIN into the space provided; you can also update a photo of the label.
 Click on ‘Search VIN,’ and you are in.
+This is a public stolen car database maintained by NICB.

 Insurance companies have their own database of vehicles with previous theft records and other red flags.
 You can ask them to analyze a car’s title and check for possible clones.
-Car cloning is an illegal practice where thieves remove the VIN from a car and replace it with another label – often from another stolen car.
+Car cloning is an illegal practice where thieves remove the VIN from a car and replace it with another label, often from another stolen car.

 Head to the DMV

 If you are looking for an answer to ‘How to check if a car is stolen for free,’ stop at the online VINCheck on the NICB website.
 But you can always be thorough with a trip to the DMV and submit the VIN for the report.
 This will take some time, but the report will list the vehicle’s complete history and rule out all possible issues.
 Make sure to check whether the information on the title matches the information the seller provides.
+This won’t be much of a trouble since they maintain the stolen vehicle registry.

 While it is mostly safe to buy used cars online, you need to be a bit more alert when checking the details.
 Instead of making a hasty decision based on what you imagine is a sweet deal, take your time to check through all possible issues that could land you in trouble.
+An official stolen car lookup report fetched from the police stolen vehicle database can always come to your rescue.